-Most homeowners probably wouldn’t think to break out the thermometer when checking out their circuit breaker.
-In most cases, it’s safe to say that if your circuit breaker is hot to the touch, something has gone awry within its system.
-Let’s take a look at some of the reasons that this may be happening.
+Most homeowners probably wouldn’t think to break out the thermometer when checking their circuit breaker.
+It’s usually safe to say that if your circuit breaker is hot to the touch, something has gone wrong in its system.
+Let’s take a look at some reasons this may be happening.

-There are a few possibilities that could contribute to a circuit breaker overheating.
-The following list illustrates the top three causes of an overheated circuit breaker:
+A few possibilities could contribute to a circuit breaker overheating.
+This list illustrates the top three causes of an overheated circuit breaker:

-- Loose Connections: Because electrical resistance increases wherever loose connections exist, a loose circuit breaker will naturally produce more heat.
-If your unit was not properly seated at the time of installation, it will protrude significantly.
-When this is the case, you can push in the unit manually until you hear the “click” that signifies the breaker has been properly seated.
-However, if the unit is already seated correctly, the issue may lie in a loose wire instead.
-This is a job best left to the professionals.
+- Loose connections: Because electrical resistance increases wherever there are loose connections, a loose circuit breaker will naturally produce more heat.
+If your unit wasn’t properly seated at the time of installation, it will protrude significantly.
+In this case, you can push in the unit manually until you hear the click that means the breaker has been properly seated.
+However, if the unit is already seated correctly, the issue may be a loose wire instead.
+This is a job for professionals.

-- Current Limit: A circuit breaker automatically shuts off when a current passes through that exceeds its capacity; however, sometimes the units will overheat without initiating an emergency shut-off (or trip).
+- Current limit: A circuit breaker automatically shuts off when a current passes through that exceeds its capacity; however, sometimes the units will overheat without initiating an emergency shut-off (or trip).
 This happens especially if the current is just below its rating.
-In other cases, it may be that an appliance that’s powered by the breaker is faulty and requires service.
+In other cases, it may be that an appliance powered by the breaker is faulty and needs service.

 While pushing in the unit until it’s properly seated is an easy fix, many times, circuit breaker issues require professional attention.
-Never risk attempting DIY electrical repairs on your own: Instead, rely on the experts to get the job done safely and correctly!
+Never risk DIY electrical repairs on your own.
+Rely on experts to get the job done safely and correctly.